sumbach/modern-cljs/doc/tutorial-15.md

 ```

 Now run the `lein test` command again, and take a look at the failure
-report produced by the `calojure.test` framework.
+report produced by the `clojure.test` framework.

 ```bash
 lein test